History of the New Orleans Saints: 1980–1985

 In 1982, the Saints signed former Oakland Raiders and Houston Oilers quarterback Ken Stabler and traded Archie Manning to the Oilers.
 Two games into the season, the Saints were 1–1, but a players' strike led to the cancellation of seven games.
 When the season resumed, the Saints won two games in a row to take their record to 3–1, but they lost four games in a row before winning their last game, 35–6 over the Falcons.
 They finished 4–5, but missed out on qualifying for the playoffs (expanded to 16 teams due to the strike) on a tiebreaker.

 1983 saw the Saints improve on the previous season once again.
-They hovered at or above .500 for most of the season, but lost a golden opportunity to stay one step ahead in the playoff race by giving up 17 points in the 4th quarter of a 31–28 loss to the New York Jets on Monday Night Football.
 Their playoff hopes came down to the final game of the season, when they hosted the Rams.
-Los Angeles scored two touchdowns on interception returns and another on a punt return, and Mike Lansford kicked a 42-yard field goal with six seconds remaining to give the Rams the victory and a playoff berth, and end the Saints' season.
+Los Angeles' Mike Lansford kicked a 42-yard field goal with six seconds remaining to give the Rams the victory ending the Saints' season.
 The Saints finished 8–8, tying their previous best season record.

-Eight weeks after the conclusion of the 1983 season, the Saints traded their number one pick in the 1984 NFL draft to the New York Jets for quarterback Richard Todd, who had worn out his welcome in the Big Apple by throwing too many interceptions, and was being phased out in favor of rookie Ken O'Brien.
-During the 1984 season, New Orleans traded for former Heisman Trophy winner and future Hall of Fame running back Earl Campbell, who won the NFL rushing championship in each of his first three seasons with the Oilers, when Bum Phillips coached the club.
+Eight weeks after the conclusion of the 1983 season, the Saints traded their number one pick in the 1984 NFL draft to the New York Jets for quarterback Richard Todd, who was being phased out in favor of rookie Ken O'Brien.
 The Saints won for the first time on Monday Night Football by defeating the Pittsburgh Steelers in the Superdome, but a three-game losing streak late in the season dropped the Saints to 7–9.

-The biggest news of the 1984 season was that John Mecom, the owner of the team for almost 20 years, was putting them up for sale.
-Speculation was rife that a new owner might move the Saints out of New Orleans, namely Jacksonville, Florida.
-But on May 31, 1985, negotiations were finalized to sell the team to Tom Benson, a native New Orleanian who owned numerous car dealerships throughout the New Orleans area.
-The team's future in New Orleans was safe for the time being.
+In 1984 John Mecom sold the team to Tom Benson, a native New Orleanian who owned numerous car dealerships throughout the New Orleans area.